macagua/example-ansible-docker-compose/basic/README.md

 # Docker containers for Ansible testing

-Basic example of use Docker containers for Ansible testing
+Basic example of use Docker containers for Ansible testing.

 ## Install it